Sustainability interventions in nursing wards

 Intervention

-Collect Specific Hospital Waste (SHW) in grey SHW containers made from recycled plastic instead of regular (blue) SHW containers.
+Specific Hospital Waste (SZA) collects in grey SZA drums made from recycled plastic instead of regular (blue) SZA drums.

 Implementation approach